PackmanDude/xhamster-user-online-fetcher/README.md

 ## Explanation

-SAS is confusing and code doesn't work, so I re-wrote it on TypeScript.
+SAS is confusing and code doesn't work, so I re-wrote it on TypeScript 🤩

 ## Usage